lincc-frameworks/tdastro/docs/simulations.rst

 Parameterization
 -------------------------------------------------------------------------------

-The model's parameters are defined by a hierarchical model can be visualized by a Directed Acyclic Graph (DAG).
+The model's parameters are defined by a hierarchical model that can be visualized by a Directed Acyclic Graph (DAG).
 This means that the parameters to our physical model, such as a type Ia supernova, can themselves be sampled based on distributions of hyperparameters.
 For example, a simplified SNIa model with a host component can have the following DAG: